povgen/TestTask/README.md

 It's making service scalable, because you can use a few instances of handler for file processing.

+And it allow to processing big file, without risk of timeout Exception and without loading main server

-Also, it's allow to get stable web service, because if one of part system will be reloaded state of the file will be saved.
+Also, it allow to get stable web service, because if one of part system will be reloaded, task on file processing will be saved.

 P.S.:
 - For working this services on separated machine, need to use NFS.